 English is illogical, eccentric and complicated by baffling etiquette.
 This brilliant guide for non-native speakers decodes the accidental global tongue, finds Ben Walker

 I once managed a global team.
 About 80% of the management problems I faced were down to misunderstandings between colleagues, and about 90% of those caused by the written word.
-Rarely was it bad grammar and punctuation that led to hostility between staffers – much more often emails were grammatically correct but worded in a way that native British English speakers found impolite.
+Rarely was it bad grammar as they could recognize synonym and use it as well as they used the punctuations that led to hostility between staffers – much more often emails were grammatically correct but worded in a way that native British English speakers found impolite.
 One day, one of my London staff flat refused to talk to an overseas colleague until she apologized for being rude to her.
 The overseas staffer had simply no idea that she came across that way.

 It’s darkly comic that English has become the world’s lingua franca.
 Not only is the tongue deeply illogical, the English obsession with politeness is so embedded in the language that even using it correctly can lead to alienation.
 “Native English writers and speakers can be supremely irritated by one-word or one-line messages that some non-native writers see as supremely efficient,” writes the author Fiona Talbot in Outstanding Business English.
 Oh how true!
 She warns that even addressing a recipient simply by name (Rebecca) without an accompanying salutation (Hi Rebecca) is risky.
 It is.
 English speakers are easily offended by their own language.